ahadb/modern-javascript/general-patterns/README.md

 };
 ```

-ii.
-It's useful for those reading your code (and perhaps yourself) to see comments.
+5.2 It's useful for those reading your code (and perhaps yourself) to see comments.
 Be clever with the usage of comments, don't clutter code or leave erroneous comments which make programs even harder to read

 ```javascript
 // a. use /* ... */ for multiline comments